StarlingXWeb/starlingx-website/src/pages/blog/starlingx-deploying-your-app-1.md

 Of course, your application might (and should) [be configurable through the environment](https://12factor.net/config) where it is running.
-The demonstration application is no different and exposes several configurations via [Helm values](https://helm.sh/docs/chart_best_practices/values/).
+The demo app is no different and exposes several configurations via [Helm values](https://helm.sh/docs/chart_best_practices/values/).

 Let's create a user-supplied values file that will override a few default